-This table indicates the major theme for the self-efficacy, namely "Family Planning as Noncoercive" which pertains to the perception of the participants that their family planning practice is not influenced by the words of other people, but only by their own perspectives.
-In line with this, there are four sub themes that would explore its context.
+This table indicates the major theme for the self-efficacy, namely "Family Planning as Noncoercive" which pertains to the

 First, Subtheme 3.1.
-Advancement of personal development asserts that participants perceived that family planning can help them to advance their personal development as it enables them to protect from unwanted childbearing and the accompanying strains on their well-being before and the aftermath- in which they can focus on self; have their own time to contemplate things and career enhancement, and rear efficiently the child's future if controlled.
+Advancement of personal development asserts that participants perceived that family planning can help them to advance their personal development as it enables them to protect from unwanted childbearing and the accompanying strains on their wellbeing before and the aftermath- in which they can focus on self; have their own time to contemplate things and career enhancement, and rear efficiently the child's future if controlled.

-Personal development contributes to family planning by fostering knowledge, empowerment, communication skills, self-awareness, goal setting, health and well-being, advocacy, and adaptability.
+Personal development contributes to family planning by fostering knowledge, empowerment, communication skills, selfawareness, goal setting, health and well-being, advocacy, and adaptability.
 By focusing on personal growth and well-being, individuals can make informed decisions, engage in meaningful discussions, and actively participate in family planning to ensure their reproductive health that will achieve their desired outcomes.

 According to Starbid et. al (2016) and one of the studies in Bangladesh asserts that family planning can empower oneself as it has a positive impact on education and gender equality.
-In which women can achieve academic completion that will serve as a keystone to have a career in the future since early childbearing was believed to hinder the said implications-that may impact the economy of one's country.
+In which women can achieve academic completion that will serve as a keystone to have a career in the future since early childbearing was believed to hinder the said implications-that may impact the economic of one's country.

 Next, Subtheme 3.2.
-Indifferent to religious judgment in family planning as they are not influenced by their religious beliefs and it is up to an individual if they want to practice.
+Indifferent to religious judgment in family planning as they are not influenced by their religious beliefs and it is up to an individuals if they wanted to practice.